Large Dogs are Part of Everyday Life

 - Do Not Stare – Direct eye contact can be interpreted as a challenge, by some dogs.

 - Stand Confidently – Dogs read our body language well; appearing nervous may make them more curious, but also more on alert.
+You must act strong and dominant.

 - Let the Dog Approach on Its Own Terms – If the owner allows, let the dog sniff you before engaging.
 This will help it relax and give you more confidence, too.